CCI-MOC/m2/docs/redesign-specs/REST/Api.md

 ***
 ### tag

-A shallow copy of the current state of the node is created.
+A shallow copy of the current disk state of the instance is created.

-`POST /nodes/<nodeId>/tags`
+`POST /provisionedInstance/<provisionedInstanceId>/tag`

 **Request Body Example**: